SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-azure.md

 ### Register the device on Azure IoT Hub

-In order for Azure to trust a device, you need to add the self-signed certificate thumbprint to the Azure IoT Hub Portal.
+In order for Azure to trust a device, you must add the self-signed certificate thumbprint to the Azure IoT Hub Portal.
 In the Azure IoT Hub Portal, navigate to **Explores** > **IoT Devices** and click  **+ New**.
 This opens the window **Create a device**.

 Here provide the configuration parameters that are required to create the device as described below: